jeremy9k27/3DxT/README.md

 *Limitations*

 The biggest limitation of this project is that its dataset is too small.
-We would expect that our visualization of of

-separating into grids
+Even though there are 70,000 actions in the dataset, there are less than 200 goals (and the probabilities are derived from these goals).
+We would expect that our visualization of 3DxT values would be mostly symmetrical and smooth but this is not the case with our limited data.
+The small size of the dataset is exacerbated by the fact that the proposed methodology partitions the data so frequently.
+For example, many of the entries in the goal probability 3D array are based on less than 5 shots, which is obviously too small for serious inference to be made.
+The transition array with its inner arrays partitions the data even further, and many of the entries in the inner arrays are based on sample of less than 5.
+Using bigger partitions (for example, by making the arrays 10*6*10) would increase the sample of each entry at the loss of making the statistic less granular.

+*Future Developments*

 speed of player?

-tactical fouls